DarrenC/darrenc.github.io/architecture/cloud/cloud.md

   - First consumer gets all the partitions
   - Second consumer arrives and takes half and so on.....
   - Partition is never assigned to multiple consumers (if more consumers than partitions, idle consumers)
+    - Like this you avoid an app in PRD reading the same message twice - all consumers (instances of app ) in same group - only 1 per partition and so each message only read by 1 consumer
 - Consuming record does not delete
   - Topic is an append only ledger
   - Kafka (or Producer) is the only one to modify